DanielTakeshi/IL_ROS_HSR/README.md

 want to re-arrange the sheet on the bed in various configurations.

 You should try and get the bed setup to look [like what we have in this GIF][5], with the exception of perhaps the precise sheet (and with different robots if necessary).
+Also, don't put stuff on the bed for now, just keep it a simple sheet.

-Notice the AR marker in the GIF.
+Notice the AR marker in the GIF --- we'll need this in the next section.

 ### The Bed Frame